^

 Pharmacodynamics

-Diclofenac helps to slow down platelet aggregation.
-Its analgesic effect is associated with a weakening of the sensitivity of neural endings to irritating factors.
-This is done by reducing the number of inflammatory mediators that activate these factors.
-[2]
+Diclofenac helps slow down platelet aggregation.
+Its analgesic effect is associated with a weakening of the sensitivity of neuronal endings to irritating factors.
+This is accomplished by reducing the number of inflammatory mediators that activate these factors. [ 2 ]

 Pharmacokinetics

 Dicloran is absorbed almost completely and at high speed after oral administration.
-Food decreases absorption rate, but does not decrease absorption rate.
-Blood indicators Cmax are recorded after 0.5-1 hour from the moment of administration.
-After 2 hours, the Cmax of the drug is observed inside the synovium.
-[3]
+Food reduces the rate of absorption, but does not reduce its extent.
+Blood Cmax values are recorded after 0.5-1 hour from the moment of administration.
+After 2 hours, Cmax of the drug is observed inside the synovium. [ 3 ]

-The term for the half-life of an active element and metabolic components with therapeutic activity is 2-4 hours.
+The half-life of the active ingredient and metabolic components with therapeutic activity is 2-4 hours.

 Dosing and administration

-A maximum of 0.15 g of medication is allowed per day.
-It is required to divide this dosage into 2-4 uses (in a portion of 25-50 mg).
-The tablets are taken after meals or with it; they do not need to be chewed - they are taken by swallowing and washed down with plain water.
-When the therapeutic effect is obtained, the portion of the drug is reduced to a maintenance one, which is 50 mg per day.
+A maximum of 0.15 g of the drug is allowed per day.
+This dosage should be divided into 2-4 doses (25-50 mg per serving).
+The tablets are taken after or with meals; they do not need to be chewed – they are taken by swallowing and washing down with plain water.
+When the therapeutic effect is achieved, the dose of the drug is reduced to a maintenance dose, which is equal to 50 mg per day.
 The therapy lasts 1-1.5 months.

-For a child over 6 years old, daily dosages are selected in the proportion of 2 mg / kg.
+For a child over 6 years of age, daily dosages are selected in the proportion of 2 mg/kg.

-For intravenous infusions, 75 mg of drugs (1 ampoule) are dissolved in isotonic liquid (0.1-0.5 l), after which they are used through the system for intravenous injections; the procedure lasts 0.5-3 hours.
-To relieve acute pain, the infusion can be accelerated during the first 15 minutes of administration.
-Further, the speed of the procedure is slowed down.
-When the acute pains disappear, the patient is transferred to Dicloran tablets.
+For intravenous infusions, 75 mg of the drug (1 ampoule) is dissolved in isotonic fluid (0.1-0.5 l), after which it is administered through a system for intravenous injections; the procedure lasts 0.5-3 hours.
+To eliminate acute pain, the infusion can be accelerated during the first 15 minutes of administration.
+Then the procedure speed is slowed down.
+When acute pain disappears, the patient is transferred to taking Dicloran tablets.

-It is allowed to inject the drug by intramuscular method for a period of maximum 2 weeks.
-The injections are performed deep inside the muscle of the buttock.
-The daily portion should not exceed 0.15 g.
+The drug may be administered intramuscularly for a maximum of 2 weeks.
+Injections are given deep into the gluteal muscle.
+The daily dose should not exceed 0.15 g.

 • Application for children